Handcrafted in Byron Bay.

 Have the finished cold-brew on-ice, or as an additional note of flavour in a prepared dessert or drink.

 Size: 660mm tall x 190mm wide

-1. Place the steel/fabric filter in the middle container.
+1. Place the ceramic filter in the middle container.

-2. Grind approximately 230g of coffee using a hand-grinder, at medium coarseness.
+2. Grind approximately 230g of coffee using a hand-grinder, at a medium-fine setting.
 The middle beaker should be almost entirely full.